zachary7829/Buttermilk/README.md

 In Buttermilk's current state, you'll need to take the json it outputs and convert it to plist.
 Keep in mind this will change evetnually.
 I recommend this website https://wtools.io/convert-json-to-plist.
 Rename this plist to .shortcut, sign the file, import it and BOOM!
 You just made a shortcut with Buttermilk!

 # What about an app?
 Buttermilk is currently a CLI tool.
-While I was planning an iOS app as well, I don't know if I really have enough time anymore to make one.
-If I do eventually free up my schedule for an extended period of time, then you can expect a Buttermilk app.
+While I was planning an app as well, I don't know if I really have enough time anymore to make one.
+If I do eventually free up my schedule for an extended period of time, then you can expect a Buttermilk app, which will be for pretty much every major platform, ex Windows/macOS/Linux/iOS/Android/Web.
 Don't count on it however.

 # Open Source:
 This project is open source under the GPLv3 license.
 It also uses a modified version of my SeaJson library, which is open source under the MIT license at https://github.com/zachary7829/SeaJson.